FlorianDietz/comgra/README.md

 | <img src="src/assets/screenshots_for_tutorial/slideshow_nodes/01.png" width="100%"/>
 | -

-We have currently selected the "input" node in the dependency graph (the green node in the top left).
+We have currently selected the "input" node in the dependency graph (the green node at the top left).
 The lines that go from the selected node to other nodes indicate dependencies.
 In the following we move along the dependency graph by clicking on subsequent nodes until we get to the "Loss" node.
 (Note that a different node is highlighted in each image).

 <details>
   <summary><b>Click here to expand: Walking through the computation graph</b></summary>